Zekhire/clipboard_forwarder/README.md

 #### Example application
 User can integrate this program with Visual Novel Reader (VNR in short).
 In order to do that, user need to enable option in VNR to copy dialog text to clipboard, then automatically this text is pasted to Google Translator.
 This Combination gives user much more translation suggestions than using VNR only.
-This is much more efficient when read visual novel is written in foreign language (eg. Japanese).
+This is much more efficient when read visual novel is written in foreign language (e.g. Japanese).
 Then we recommend to use also translating plug-in to give much more more precised translation suggestions.

 #### Setup